-There is an actual condition called Oneirophobia which is the fear of dreams, specifically nightmares or nigh terrors.
+There is an actual condition called Oneirophobia which is the fear of dreams, specifically nightmares or night terrors.
 That’s not what I’m talking about at all.
-I am worried that people are afraid of today are the more common place aspirations.
+I am worried that people today are afraid of the more common place aspirations.
 Those things that we had when we were kids!
 We were all astronauts, cowboys or both!
 That’s not to say that we need to be fool-hearty or dimwitted.
 Reality is a factor that needs to be considered.
 However, there seems to be a space between jumping and flying that we are leaving largely undiscovered or even ignored.
 Not due to a lack of propulsion potential but a fear of not reaching the desired height.

 As a former high jumper, I understand the mental blocks that exist with achieving certain heights.
 For well over a year, I tried and failed to clear 6 feet 0 inches.
 Incremental improvement on certain tasks can be time consuming and frustrating.
 However, I never stopped jumping.
 In fact, I probably had more attempts at 6’0″ in that year than any prior or since.
 The problem that I am so concerned with is the concept that if I can’t clear my goal, then I shouldn’t bother to jump.
 The desire for the result should be a form of fuel but the possibility of failure should not inherently be a brake or an anchor.
 Guarantees of success are hard to come by in this world and becoming dependent upon them is a strategy wrought with more disappointment than failure could ever offer.
 The simple and mundane are the only things that are guaranteed.